KarlZylinski/Hollobock/README.md

 I am creating this game using the Rust programming language: https://github.com/mozilla/rust.
 The main purpose for making this game is learning Rust.

+I try adopt some functional thinking when doing this.
+For example, the updating of entities is free of side effects.
+The entities in the game always return a new self and cannot directly poke other entities in the world.

 I create this game using the Rust SFML bindings, which lets me use the SFML multimedia library in Rust. https://github.com/JeremyLetang/rust-sfml